nabeelshan78/NLP-From-Scratch-to-Deployment/README.md

 ### Prerequisites
 - Python 3.10+
 - PyTorch 2.0+
-- Access to a GPU is recommended for training.
+- **GPU Access (Recommended):** All training and fine-tuning scripts are configured to automatically use a CUDA-enabled GPU if available.
+While not strictly required, using a GPU is highly recommended to replicate the training times presented in this project.

 ### 1. Clone the Repository
 ```bash